- Only quality CBD products

 There is no harm in taking CBD, and it’s been found to be completely safe for children.
 Please note, however, that children require a lower dosage than adults.
-If you’re thinking about purchasing a CBD product for your child, we recommend choosing a product with a relatively low concentration of CBD (2.5 or 5%).
+If you’re considering purchasing a CBD product for your child, we recommend choosing a product with a relatively low concentration of CBD (2.5 or 5%).
 As with adults, it is important to start with a relatively low dose and, if needed, to increase it gradually.
 For children, start with one drop twice a day.
-CBD has to build up in their system, which may take up to 14 days, so make sure to keep an eye on them and to ask them if they’re noticing any changes yet.
+CBD has to build up in their system, which may take up to 14 days, so make sure to keep an eye on them and ask them if they’re noticing any changes yet.

 - There is no universal dosage.